It had its time of glory in the past. In ancient Greece, philosophy

 About identities

-can't follow the proof.
-Instead they'll keep their strong faith that such a proof is impossible
+proof.
+Instead they'll keep their strong faith that such a proof is

-because they believe their little reasoning to be correct...
+impossible because they believe their little reasoning to be

-correctness of some reasonings, long after it was refuted by quantum physics.
+correctness of some arguments, long after they were refuted by

 Discussion on determinism